 Use your creativity and imagination to bump two balls separated by obstacles or even suspended in the air.
 The goal is not to let anyone of them fall – out of the screen, and draw a pathway in such a way that the balls meet.
 Once you get a hang of the game and clear one level after another, you’ll find the addiction getting to you.
 This one is going to make it difficult for you to keep your phone down till you haven’t cleared at least a total of five levels, or attempted to clear one level at least ten times.

 Each level comes with a hint so you always have the option of making it a little easy.
 But if you’re the kind who likes challenges, then clearing every level on your own without using the hints is sure going to be a lot of fun.

 Not to forget, this is the game you would want to play with the sound on.
 I have often found yourself humming its background score and trying to play it on the piano, that’s how sweet and soothing it is.

 You have to set the ball rolling, quite literally.
 Each stage gives you a pen with a certain amount of ink to draw the path for the balls to meet.
 Now, you have to work out the shortest and the viable way to make these balls bump, in a way that you do not finish the ink.
 Also, it is not just about finishing the ink, the lesser the amount of ink you use to draw the path, the more the stars you qualify with, three being the highest.

 You can play this game easily without getting bored for as good as an hour ( I have played it for longer durations at length, but that’s another thing!)
 You might just put your phone down because you’ll get tired of staring at your phone screen, but you’ll definitely find yourself picking it right up again, because you would want to clear the next levels too!

-Recommended read: 6 Best Fidget Toys for Adults in 2019
+Recommended read: 6 Best Fidget Toys for Adults

 9. 2048 – WiFi Free Puzzle game for Android and iOS